kevintpeng/Learn-Something-Every-Day/UWaterloo/CS442: Programming Languages Principles.md

   mconcat = foldr mappend mempty
 ```

 2. The functor class is motivated by the awkward use of `Maybe`, and can be used for lists.
-It can be used ot represent higher-order concepts like lists
+It can be used ot represent higher-order concepts like lists.
+Broadly, functors are things that can be mapped over, and this is reflected by the definition which simply provides an interface for `fmap`

 ```haskell
 class Functor f where